The Elephant in the Church and Other Curious Stories of Venice

-As Vivaldi and his operas became more popular, curious fans wanted to know more about his private affairs.
-When the public was not certain of something, they began gossiping.
+As Vivaldi and his operas became increasingly popular, curious fans wanted to know more about his private affairs.
+When the public was not certain of something, they began to gossip.
 Over time, stories about the red priest circulated widely.
 However, Vivaldi himself wrote very few letters to set things right.

 The mandolin enjoyed popularity in the 18th century and Vivaldi composed for the instrument.
 Giovanni Battista Tiepolo (1696–1770), a painter from Venice, depicted a woman holding a mandolin, listening to the pitch of the note as she adjusts the strings.
 Her luminous skin serves to heighten the sensuous poetry of the painting.
 She represents the ideal of feminine beauty.

-Anna Girò was seventeen and Vivaldi was forty-eight when she became his protégée.
+Anna Girò was 17 and Vivaldi was 48 when she became his protégée.
 He taught her some singing techniques relevant to his operas.
-Vivaldi highlighted her talent with a unique aria.
+Vivaldi even highlighted her talent with a unique aria.
 However, critics noted that his pupil performed miracles, even if her voice was not one of the most beautiful.
 Many critics of the time agreed that Anna had a great talent for acting but that her voice was not strong.

 While Vivaldi was traveling, styles and fashions were changing quickly in Venice.
 The poet and playwright Carlo Goldoni was bringing a breath of realism to the stage.
 Venetian audiences loved commedia dell’arte with its Harlequin and Columbine because they were funny, irreverent, and wicked.
 Since these shows had their musical accompaniments, Vivaldi’s music was going out of fashion.

 The laws governing their behavior were strict.
 For example, they could not live on the Grand Canal or travel in a boat with more than two oars.
-Sex workers had to wear a yellow scarf.
-The law also prohibited them from attending church on feast days.
+Sex workers also had to wear a yellow scarf and the law also prohibited them from attending church on feast days.
 However, some women managed to find a loophole.
-In 1543, a woman accused of unlawfully attending church said she was a “married courtesan” and thus escaped the punishment.
+In 1543, a woman accused of unlawfully attending church said she was a “married courtesan” and thus escaped punishment.

-These working girls were also not allowed to wear jewels, silk, or gold.
-Lavish dress could be viewed as assertive, calling attention to individual identity and showing the autonomous possession of wealth.
-Furthermore the authorities were concerned that tourists would confuse the well-to-do courtesans with wealthy women.
+These working girls were also not permitted to wear jewels, silk, or gold as lavish dress could be viewed as assertive, calling attention to individual identity and showing the autonomous possession of wealth.
+Furthermore, the authorities were concerned that tourists would confuse the well-to-do courtesans with wealthy women.

 Despite these restrictions, some women climbed up the ladder of success and became courtesans.
 Among these was the famous Veronica Franco, born in Venice around 1546.
-She was educated by private tutors in the family home.
-While still in her teens she married a physician.
-However, it was probably an arranged marriage and soon ended.
-Veronica was forced to support herself and became an “honest courtesan.”
+She was educated by private tutors in her family home and while still in her teens she married a physician.
+However, it was probably an arranged marriage and ended shortly thereafter.
+Franco was forced to support herself and became an “honest courtesan.”

 For many courtesans, things were not always so straightforward.
-Some believe that when she was 40 Veronica decided to change her way of life.
-She helped to establish a House of Help near the Carmine.
+Some believe that when she was 40 Franco decided to change her way of life.
+She helped to establish a House of Help near Carmine.
 It was a house of refuge for prostitutes who wanted to change their lives.
-Consequently, some of them married, others took religious vows, and some returned to their families.
+Subsequently, some of them married, others took religious vows, and some returned to their families.
 Before her death in 1580, Franco wrote to a mother who wanted her daughter to become a prostitute.
-She replied “It is so unhappy and against the sense of humanity to oblige the body to such servitude that the mere thought is terrifying.”
+She replied: “It is so unhappy and against the sense of humanity to oblige the body to such servitude that the mere thought is terrifying.”

-Venice is the city where many paths and destinies can cross.
+Venice is a city where many paths and destinies can cross.
 At first glance, many would think that Antonio Foscarini (ca. 1570–1622) was lucky.
 He belonged to the Venetian nobility, had considerable wealth, and successfully began his career.
 He was a Venetian ambassador to both the courts of King Henry IV of France and James I of England.
-However in 1615 he was called back to Venice.
-His secretary accused Foscarini of treason with Spain.
+However, in 1615 he was called back to Venice because his secretary had accused him of treason with Spain.
 While the charge was being examined, Foscarini remained in prison for three years.

-Finally it was determined that he was not guilty.
+Finally, it was determined that he was not guilty.
 He was released from prison and restored to his seat in the Senate.
-Here the story would end, but several years later two inquisitors accused Foscarini of treason with Spain, Venice’s enemy at that time.
+Here the story would end, but several years later two inquisitors again accused Foscarini of treason with Spain, Venice’s enemy at that time.
 They arrested, imprisoned, condemned, and strangled him.
-They ordered to hang him from one foot between the columns of San Marco and San Teodoro.
+They ordered him to be hung by one foot between the columns of San Marco and San Teodoro.

 Several months later the city council determined that Foscarini was not guilty, admitting that the verdict was a mistake.
 His denouncers were convicted of false accusations.
-However, before they could give any explanation, the council ordered to hang the accusers.
+However, before they could give any explanation, the council ordered the hanging of the accusers.
 Nevertheless, for Foscarini, it was too late.
 Some people attributed the cause of his death to various religious and political forces prevalent in Europe at the time.

 Other people offered a simpler explanation: Foscarini has failed to defend himself.
 But what could be the reason?
 The palazzo, where he supposedly passed state secrets to his Spanish agents, was also the home of the Countess of Arundel, wife of Thomas Howard, 2nd Earl of Arundel.
 He held a high position at the English court and therefore would likely meet with Foscarini in London.

 It was believed that Foscarini was in the house of foreigners “in disguise and normal dress”.
-However in Venice, a city famous for its carnivals and disguises, would not a lover sometimes wear a mask to visit his mistress?
+However, in Venice, a city famous for its carnivals and disguises, would not a lover sometimes wear a mask to visit his mistress?
 The Countess of Arundel vehemently denied the story.
 Thus a cloud of the unknown covers this story.
-Foscarini was falsely accused.
-They either did not give him a chance to defend himself or he chose not to.
-Consequently he died, and his supposed lover, married to an earl, denied the affair.
+Foscarini was falsely accused and they either did not give him a chance to defend himself or he chose not to.
+Consequently, he died and his supposed lover, married to an earl, denied the affair.

 Francesco Hayez shows the drama of the scene, emphasizing the theatricality of the trial.
 He reveals to us a silent dialogue of glances and expressions exchanged between the characters.
 The woman could not take the trial and appears lifeless.
 By contrast, the father has a stern composure, supported by the scornful expression of the young judge.

 Venice is a place full of words, histories, and memories, and it has always captivated travelers.
 They admire the splendor of its palaces and churches and the strikingly picturesque canals.
-Artists like Guardi, Longhi, Canaletto, or musicians like Vivaldi, were inspired by the city’s landscape and its changing palette.
-They created stories that can help us discover the city’s fascinating past.
+Visual artists like Guardi, Longhi, and Canaletto, or musicians like Vivaldi, were inspired by the city’s landscape and its changing palette.
+They created stories that help us discover the city’s fascinating past.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!